-To send flowers in memory of Teresa Barley, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Teresa Barley, please visit our Heartfelt Sympathies Store.

 Teresa Barley was born and raised in Vieux-Fort, St. Lucia on March 4, 1955.
 Teresa grew up in a big, loving family, with her parents Agnita and Francis, who she adored.
 She graduated from the Vieux-Fort Senior Secondary School at the age of 17, and started her first job as a teacher at the Vieux-Fort Infant School shortly thereafter.
 She enjoyed teaching, and went on to study at the St. Lucia Teacher’s College to become a qualified teacher at the tender age of 22.
 The hope and promise of America beckoned a year later, and Teresa took the plane ride to join some of her other siblings in New York City.
 In America, she wasted no time in chasing the American dream – she enrolled at Medgar Evers College to pursue a degree in Accounting, while working a full-time day job.
 She began work as an Accountant for the New York State Kingsborough Psychiatric Center in 1982, and worked there until she retired 32 years later.

 Teresa lived a full life and had great success in everything she touched.
 She was dedicated to her family, serving as the matriarch when her mother passed away in 2005.
 She was a loving and giving sister and aunt, caring deeply about keeping her family together.
 Food was her passion, and her cooking and baking simply magical – her dream was always to return to her homeland St. Lucia to open a restaurant.
 Her Papa built her the restaurant facility and equipped it for business, but God had other plans.
 There were always tantalizing food aromas coming from her kitchen – the taste of her big Thanksgiving, Christmas, and any given Sunday dinners lingered in the mouth and on the brain, cooked with her special ingredient, LOVE.